 A basic assumption of HyperLab is that every measurement system has an inherent and characteristic nonlinearity, which is rarely and slowly varying in time.
 We also assume that this is very different from the daily shift of the linear calibration values, and may be separated from it.
-Thus the nonlinearity function should only be determined occasionally, e.g. with a multi-isotope, multi-measurement calibration set, providing a high precision nonlinearity curve.
+Thus the nonlinearity function should only be determined occasionally, e.g. with a multiisotope, multi-measurement calibration set, providing a high precision nonlinearity curve.
 This nonlinearity curve can be used in the daily work for a longer period - e.g. for a half year or a whole year -, and only the linear part of the calibration should be adjusted daily.

-This way a convenient and high-precision energy calibration is achieved by minimum amount of work unwanted shifts may be observed in peak positions (hundredths of keV).
+This way a convenient and high-precision energy calibration is achieved by minimum amount of work.